sourceallies/interviews/README.md

 ## What is in each project?

 Each project is kept extremely simple.
 There are usualy a main class or logic or some kind, as well as a test to make sure this logic can execute correctly.
 Depending on the framework or language, there may also be files to set up required libraries, such as a pom.xml, package.json, or pyproject.toml.
+In addition, each project contains a `Make` file that will let you run familiar commands, regardless of current language:

+- `make init` - Run any setup that this project may need, like installation scripts.
+This is already done for you by the baseline init script when the codespace starts, but can be leveraged when you move to other projects if you want.
+- `make verify` -  Run the built in tests for this project.
+- `make run` - OPTIONAL: When present, this is to run the project in interactive mode, like when a server is launched using Spring Boot or React.